umairrrkhan/Predicting-House-Price-Using-LInearRegression/README.md

 ![ third](lr3.png)
 ![ fourth](lr4.png)
 # Installation
-So you can install this project directiory using this command
+You can install this project directiory using this command
 1. Clone the repository - git clone https://github.com/umairrrkhan/Predicting-House-Price-Using-LInearRegression.git

 # Contributing